-- ⚠ Do not touch the surface of the LightCycler® 480 Multiwell Plate and Multiwell Sealing Foil when handling them.
-Always wear gloves during handling. - Thaw one vial of "LightCycler® 480 SYBR Green I Master" (vial 1, a green cap) and Water, PCR-grade. - Keep the Master mix away from light. - Prepare a 10× conc. solution of the PCR primers. - In a 1.5 ml reaction tube on ice, prepare the PCR Mix for one 20 μl reaction by adding the following components in the order mentioned below:
+- Do not touch the surface of the LightCycler® 480 Multiwell Plate and Multiwell Sealing Foil when handling them.
+Always wear gloves during handling. - Thaw one vial of "LightCycler® 480 SYBR Green I Master" (vial 1, green cap) and Water, PCR-grade. - A Keep the Master mix away from light. - Prepare a 10× conc. solution of the PCR primers. - In a 1.5 ml reaction tube on ice, prepare the PCR Mix for one 20 μl reaction by adding the following components in the order mentioned below:

 Component Volume

-Water, PCR-grade (vial 2, colorless cap) 3 μl
+Water, PCR-grade (vial 2, colorless cap) 3 μΙ

 PCR Primer, 10× conc.
 2 μΙ

 Master Mix, 2× conc. (vial 1, green cap) 10 μΙ

 Total volume 15 μl

-- (2) To prepare the PCR Mix for more than one reaction, multiply the amount in the "Volume" column above by z, where z = the number of reactions to be run + sufficient additional reactions. - Mix carefully by pipetting up and down.
-Do not vortex. - Pipet 15 μl PCR mix into each well of the LightCycler® 480 Multiwell Plate.

-- Seal the Multiwell Plate with LightCycler® 480 Multiwell Sealing Foil. - Place the Multiwell Plate in the centrifuge and balance it with a suitable 0 counterweight (e.g., another Multiwell Plate). - Centrifuge at 1500 $\times$ g for 2 min (3000 rpm in a standard swing-bucket centrifuge containing a rotor for multiwell plates with suitable adaptors). - Load the Multiwell Plate into the the LightCycler® 480 Instrument. - Start the PCR program described above. - ⚠ If you use a reaction volume < 20 μl, the reaction and cycle condi tions might be reoptimized.
+- To prepare the PCR Mix for more than one reaction, multiply the amount in the "Volume" column above by z, where z = the number of reactions to be run + sufficient additional reactions. - Mix carefully by pipetting up and down.
+Do not vortex. - Pipet 15 μl PCR mix into each well of the LightCycler® 480 Multiwell Plate. - Add 5 μl of the DNA template. - Seal the Multiwell Plate with LightCycler® 480 Multiwell Sealing Foil. - Place the Multiwell Plate in the centrifuge and balance it with a suitable counterweight (e.g., another Multiwell Plate). - Centrifuge at 1,500 $\times$ g for 2 min (3,000 rpm in a standard swing-bucket centrifuge containing a rotor for multiwell plates with suitable adaptors). - 6 Load the Multiwell Plate into the LightCycler® 480 Instrument. - Start the PCR program described above. - Δ If you use reaction volumes different from 20 μl, be sure to adapt the right volume in the running protocol.
+As a starting condition, we recommend to use the same hold times as for the 20 μl volume.

 Prevention of Uracil-DNA N-Glycosylase (UNG) is suitable for preventing carry-over con-Carry-Over tamination in PCR.
 This carry-over prevention technique involves incorporating Contamination deoxyuridine triphosphate (dUTP, a component of the Master Mix in this kit) into amplification products, then pretreating later PCR mixtures with UNG.
-If a dUTP-containing contaminant is present in the later PCRs, it will be cleaved by a combination of the UNG and the high temperatures of the initial denaturation step: it will not serve as a PCR template.
+If a dUTP-containing contaminant is present in the later PCRs, it will be cleaved by a combination of the UNG and the high temperatures of the initial denaturation step; it will not serve as a PCR template.